lokalized/lokalized-java/README.md

 ## Direct Download

-If you don't use Maven, you can drop [lokalized-3.0.0-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/lokalized/lokalized/3.0.0-SNAPSHOT/lokalized-3.0.0-SNAPSHOT.jar) directly into your project.
+If you don't use Maven, run the build above and drop `target/lokalized-3.0.0-SNAPSHOT.jar` directly into your project.
 No other dependencies are required.

 Upgrading an existing application?
 See the [2.1-to-3.0 Java migration guide](https://lokalized.com/upgrading/2.1-to-3.0/).